 Start with the very basics and establish a routine.
 Feed, groom, and take your puppy out at the same times each day.
 Set a regular bedtime, so your puppy learns that a certain time means they must rest.
 Use the same words to indicate each goal and give plenty of praise when your puppy does what you ask.

 At 10-weeks old, you can start to train more advanced skills.
 Teach your ACD to walk on a leash without pulling; it’s best to start this indoors.
-Teach your puppy to come when called using a longer leash and increasing the distance while using the come command.
+Teach your puppy to come when called using a longer leash and increase the distance while using the come command.
 A young Cattle Dog should also stop barking when asked.
 Once you reach 12-weeks of age, you can start training some more fun commands, such as sit, lie down, go to bed, and give you their paw.
 As your puppy masters commands, you can add more complicated tricks to their arsenal.

 Enroll in puppy classes.
 Not only will you meet other dog parents, but puppy classes also provide socialization with other dogs.
 A well-rounded dog must learn how to interact with other dogs to avoid problems when you meet other dogs out and about.